Rapid Asynchronous Plurality Consensus: Analysis of the Synchronous Algorithm: One Extra Bit

-At the beginning of each \cycle, we perform a step similar to the previous two-choices protocol analyzed in \autoref{sect:main-result}.
-In this so-called \emph{two-choices} round, each node queries two neighbors sampled uniformly at random with replacement.
-If these two nodes' opinions coincide, their opinion is adopted and the node sets its bit to \ttrue, otherwise the bit is set to \tfalse.
-The remaining rounds of each \cycle are spent propagating the bits.
-Note that if we assume that each node has knowledge of $\ifrac{n}{a}$, the run time can be further reduced to $\BigO{\left(\log(a/\left(c_1-c_2\right))+\log\log{n}\right)\cdot\left(\log{\ifrac{n}{a}} + \log\log{n}\right)}$, given $\ifrac{n}{a}$ is smaller than $k^{\LittleO{1}}$.

-We start our analysis by arguing in \autoref{lem:number-of-bits} that the number of bits set during the two-sample step is concentrated around the expected value.
-We will then use the results by Karp et al.\ \cite{KSSV00} to conclude that after the bit-propagation rounds the number of set bits is $n$ \whp.
-Finally, we will prove in \autoref{lem:relative-colors} that the relative number of bits set for \emph{large} colors remains close to the initial (relative) value during the propagation steps.
-Together with the growth of the total number of set bits this leads to a growth of the imbalance towards \A by at least a constant factor during each \cycle.
+If we assume that each node has knowledge of $\ifrac{n}{a}$, the run time can be further reduced to $\BigO{\left(\log(c_1/\left(c_1-c_2\right))+\log\log{n}\right)\cdot\left(\log{(\ifrac{n}{a})} + \log\log{n}\right)}$, given $\ifrac{n}{a}$ is smaller than $k^{\LittleO{1}}$.
+We start our analysis with \autoref{lem:number-of-bits} where we derive a lower bound on the number of bits set during the two-choices round.
+We will then use the results by Karp et al.\ \cite{KSSV00} to argue that after the bit-propagation rounds the number of bits set is $n$ \whp, that is, the total number of bits set grows until eventually every node has its bit set.
+Finally, we will prove in \autoref{lem:relative-colors} that the relative number of bits set for \emph{large} colors remains close to the initial (relative) value during the bit-propagation rounds.
+Together with the growth of the total number of set bits, this leads to a growth of the imbalance towards \A by at least a constant factor during each \cycle.

-We will use $x(t)$ to denote the random variable for the number of nodes with set bits in a round $t$.
-Accordingly, $x(1)$ is the number of bits set after the two-choices round.
-Additionally, we will use $x_{j}(t)$ to denote the number of nodes of color \C{j} which have their bit set in a round $t$.
-Furthermore, when analyzing the growth in $x(t)$ and $x_{j}(t)$, we will assume that $x(t-1)$ and $x_j(t-1)$ are fixed, respectively.
+We will use $x^{(i)}(t)$ to denote the random variable for the total number of nodes which have their bit set in a round $t$ of phase $i$.
+When it is clear from the context, we simply use the notation $x(t)$.
+Accordingly, $x^{(i)}(1)$ is the number of bits set after the two-choices round of phase $i$.
+Additionally, we will use $x_{j}^{(i)}(t)$ to denote the number of nodes of color \C{j} which have their bit set in a round $t$.
+Similarly as before, we simply write $x_{j}(t)$ when the phase is clear from the context.
+Furthermore, when analyzing the growth in $x^{(i)}(t)$ and $x_{j}^{(i)}(t)$ with respect to $x^{(i)}(t-1)$ and $x_{j}^{(i)}(t-1)$, we will assume that $x^{(i)}(t-1)$ and $x_{j}^{(i)}(t-1)$ are fixed.